Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 TDK Group Supply Chain

-As of March 2024, TDK Group conducts business with approximately 4,200 material suppliers worldwide (excluding non-production material purchase businesses such as office supplies), with an annual procurement amount of approximately 504 billion yen.
+As of March 2025, TDK Group conducts business with approximately 3,900 material suppliers worldwide (excluding businesses from which we procure non-production materials such as office supplies and equipment), with an annual procurement amount of approximately 600 billion yen.

 Risk Management